F R E Q U E N T L Y A S K E D Q U E S T I O N S

 A: Please inquire for rates.

-Q: Is there an extra fee for events outside of St. Louis, MO?
+Q: Do you travel outside of St. Louis, MO?

 Q.: Should I tip the musicians?